Inria-Empenn/narps_open_pipelines/README.md

 ## Funding

-This project is supported by Région Bretagne (Boost MIND).
+This project is supported by Région Bretagne (Boost MIND) and by Inria (Exploratory action GRASP).

 ## Credits